mbonaglia/zmxIDL/README.md

 #### Credits

-The code was reviewed by Frederic Cassaing <Frederic.Cassaing@onera.fr> & Jonathan Lisowski
+The code was reviewed by Frederic Cassaing & Jonathan Lisowski

 #### License: